 ‘she dances’ film review: healing in motion

 If the goal is to make everyone cry, writer/director duo Steve Zahn and Rick Gomez are successful with this heartwarming comedy.
 She Dances is a modest film about Jason, a bachelor father, selling the beer company he co-founded with his best friend, played by Ethan Hawke.
 On the brink of a major business decision, Jason is caught off guard when his teenage daughter Claire (played by Audrey Zahn) begrudgingly asks him to accompany her on a road trip to her regional dance competition.
+Their relationship is clearly rocky and distant, but he reluctantly agrees to be her chaperone.

 Tribeca Film Festival Premiere - Steven Zahn, Audrey Zahn